-With effect from Monday 6th July 2020 routine requests for Radiological investigations will reopen in the Imaging departments at NBT & UHBW.
+With effect from Monday 6th July 2020 routine requests for Radiological investigations reopened in the Imaging departments at NBT & UHBW.

-Patients referred after this date will be added to the waiting lists at each Trust, however please be aware that there is currently no timeline for the scheduling of routine activity.
+Patients referred after this date have been added to the waiting lists at each Trust, however please be aware that there are going to be long waits for these appointments.

-We continue to prioritise available capacity for cancer and urgent referrals, which will be followed by prioritisation to clear the extensive backlog of patients that has accumulated over the last 3 months.
+The hospital trusts continue to prioritise available capacity for cancer and urgent referrals, which will be followed by prioritisation to clear the extensive backlog of patients that has accumulated.
 Please note that there are capacity issues affecting all imaging modalities at all hospital sites.

 The key messages for primary care are:

-We would very much value your help in managing patient expectations regarding waiting times at the time of requesting the test.
-Once the full extent of the waiting list is visible, we will endeavour to advise you on expected waiting times for examinations.
+The hospital trusts would very much value your help in managing patient expectations regarding waiting times at the time of requesting tests.
+Once the full extent of the waiting list is visible, they will endeavour to advise you on expected waiting times for examinations.
 In the meantime, we would ask that you advise your patients of the current situation and ask them not to contact the Radiology departments directly regarding their place on the waiting list, as this will divert administrative resource away from making appointments and will add further delay into the system.